-> - Maintain full-time enrollment every fall and spring semester.
-Full-time enrollment is required in the summer term only if you are a new or transferring student beginning studies at South Carolina.
+- Maintain full-time enrollment every fall and spring semester.
+Full-time enrollment is required in the summer term only if you are a new or transfer student beginning studies at the University of South Carolina.

-> - Studies should be completed by the completion of studies date on the I-20 or DS-2019.
+- Studies should be completed by the completion of studies date on the I-20 or DS-2019.
 However, if more time is needed, a program extension may be obtained from International Student Services before the completion date has passed.
 Documents cannot be extended after they expire.

 - Notify International Student Services immediately of any breaks or interruptions in your studies, such as taking a semester absence from the University.
 Breaks in study can impact your ability to stay in the U.S. and/or apply for immigration benefits in the future.

 - Do not begin any employment without legal work authorization from International Student Services or U.S. Citizenship and Immigration Services.